-Please read below for a comprehensive overview of hosting a NENA course.
-If you would like to host a class, or have any questions or comments, please contact NENA Education & Operational Issues Director Ty Wooten.
+Please read below for an overview of hosting a NENA course.
+If you would like to host a class, or have any questions or comments, please contact NENA Education & Operations Director Ty Wooten.

 Planning and Logistics